 Step 4: Apply the Ceiling

-The Payment of Gratuity Act caps the maximum gratuity at ₹20 lakh (updated in 2018 from the earlier limit of ₹10 lakh).
+The Payment of Gratuity Act caps the maximum gratuity at ₹20 lakh, updated in 2018 from the earlier limit of ₹10 lakh.

-- If the formula produces ₹4,15,384 as above, the ceiling is irrelevant — pay ₹4,15,384.
+- If the formula produces ₹4,15,384 as above, the ceiling doesn't matter here; pay ₹4,15,384.

-- If the formula produces, say, ₹24,00,000, the employer pays ₹20,00,000, not the higher amount.
+- If the formula produces, say, ₹24,00,000, the employer pays ₹20,00,000 instead of the higher amount.

 The ceiling applies to private sector employees covered under the Act.
-Central government employees follow a separate set of rules under the Central Civil Services (Pension) Rules where no such ceiling exists.
+Central government employees follow a separate set of rules under the Central Civil Services (Pension) Rules, where no such ceiling exists.

 Step 5: Handle Partial Years Correctly